 If you stay at home, your home will be your hotel and you’ll want to prepare it before your staycation starts.
 Why?
 Because this will reduce your chances of being tempted to clean, organize or fix things while you’re supposed to be relaxing and decompressing.
 Unless those activities relax you…we all have our own happy.

 If you don’t have time to prep the house, consider hiring a professional.
-It sounds crazy and counterintuitive to hire someone when you’re trying to save money by staying home, but a one-time house cleaning can cost around $150.
+It sounds crazy and counterintuitive to hire someone when you’re trying to save money by staying home.
+Consider that a one-time house cleaning can cost around $150.
 Compared to a hotel night that can be $100 or more and a plane ticket that can cost almost $400 per person, you may still save substantially by doing this.
 If hiring a professional can help make your dream staycation a reality, then, by all means, splurge!

 Then, all that’s left to do is have a blast and discover hidden treasures in your own backyard!